pydoit/doit/doc/dependencies.rst

 For *cmd-action* you can use the python notation for keyword substitution on strings.
 The string will contain all values separated by a space (" ").

-For *python-action* create a parameter in the function `doit` will take care of passing the value when the function is called.
+For *python-action* create a parameter in the function, `doit` will take care of passing the value when the function is called.
 The values are passed as list of strings.